TracedPoints/blackout-ss/README.md

 #### This hub has many rare scripts, rare serversides, and so much more!
 SOON TO HAVE A SHUTDOWN AND SLock Which Are Banned FROM SO MANY SERVERSIDES :D

 ## [3.]
 Dragify v2.3
-#### Dragify Is A UI Library That Is Used To Make The RoBlox Drag Method Depricated, It's recommended To Use This If You Use The Source.
+#### Dragify Is A UI Library That Is Used To Make The RoBlox Drag Method Depricated, It's recommended To Use This If You Use This Source.

 ## [4.]
 Smooth Scroll
 #### Smooth Scroll Is A UI Scroll Library Made By Eltobb & Is Popular Because Of The KHV2-3 Serversides use of it!